-Effects of type 2 diabetes on the body continues as another complication resulting from failure to treat hyperglycemia is called hyperosmolar hyperglycemic nonketotic syndrome, or HHNS.
+Effects of type 2 diabetes on the body continue as another complication resulting from failure to treat hyperglycemia is called a hyperosmolar hyperglycemic nonketotic syndrome, or HHNS.

 As insulin deficiency continues, your blood glucose level increases.
 In response, your kidneys filter excess glucose out of the blood into the urine, along with large amounts of water.
 Unless you consume large amounts of water, your kidneys cannot keep up with the demand of removing the glucose from your bloodstream and diluting it sufficiently in the urine.
 As a result, your blood becomes much more concentrated than normal, a condition called hyperosmolarity.

-When your brain cells, called neurons, are starved for glucose, they start to malfunction, can causing symptoms such as:-
+When your brain cells, called neurons, are starved for glucose, they start to malfunction, can cause symptoms such as:-

 - shakiness, and

 If your glucose level continues to drop, the electrical activity of your neurons diminishes significantly, resulting in seizures or diabetic coma.

 Over time, chronic poorly controlled type-2 diabetes can cause degenerative tissue damage, resulting in long-term complications such as atherosclerosis, blindness, neuropathy, and renal failure.